xiushak/FlooshedEyed-old/README.md

 ![alt text](movedFisheyeGrid.png?raw=true)

 To use the FacialRecognitionFishEyeModel, you need to download OpenCV.
 I used opencv-453 in this implementation.
-I used an example of my own face Below is the original and the modified pictures.
+Below is an example using my face.

 ![alt_text](face.jpg?raw=true)
 ![alt text](faceFisheye.png?raw=true)